Sufficient Conditions and Constraints for Reversing General Quantum Errors: Examples

 \begin{remark} We should emphasize here that we assume that the recovery map occurs after the error map so the output of the error map needs to be valid.
 However, it may be possible to implement the error and recovery maps together.
 In the latter situation, the code space would not need to be in the domain of the error map.

 The recovery map for $\tilde{\Phi}_{\text{CP}}(\rho)$ is

-If we apply this recovery to \eqref{eq:exLidar4}, we see that we get back to the initial state $\rho$.
-One may suppose that this works on average, but the processes of measurement, followed by a recovery, is nonphysical. \end{remark}
+If we apply this recovery to \eqref{eq:exLidar4}, for states in the code space we see that we get back to the initial state $P\rho P$.
+One may suppose that this works on average, but the processes of measurement, followed by a recovery, are nonphysical. \end{remark}

-\begin{remark} Shabani and Lidar \cite{shabani_2009} consider the Hermitian maps to be physical.
-Thus, the negativity of the outcome is not regarded.
+\begin{remark} Shabani and Lidar \cite{shabani_2009} consider Hermitian maps to be physical.
+The negativity of the outcome is not regarded.
 For example, later in \textit{Corollary 2}, they consider a Hermitian recovery without regard to its positivity \cite{shabani_2009}. \end{remark}